KaiFenzl/KaiFenzl.github.io/_pages/cv.md

 Awards
 ======
-* Awarded for the HBIGS MSc/PhD Fellowship, 2016
+* Life Science Alliance Exchange Grant, 2023
-* HBIGS PhD conference travel grant, 2018
+* Otto-Schmeil Price + Member of the Heidelberg Academy of Sciences and Humanities, 2022
 * Protein Folding on the Ribosome Conference travel grant, 2019
-* Otto-Schmeil Price, 2022
+* HBIGS PhD conference travel grant, 2018
-* Life Science Alliance Exchange Grant, 2023
+* Awarded for the HBIGS MSc/PhD Fellowship, 2016